dvicedo/RedTeamInfra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created for easy implementation of Red Teaming infraestructure for tiendanube.
+This project was created for easy implementation of Red Teaming infraestructure.

 ### Built With